Where to Stay in Ha’apai

 9. Billy’s Resort

 Experience pure isolation on Lifuka Island at Billy’s Resort, also know as Billy’s Place.
 Stay in a basic fale in the midst of a banana plantation close to the beach.
 Enjoy your time snorkelling with the snorkelling gear provided or use one of the free bikes for the 10-minute ride into town.
 Bookings here can be organised through Evaloni at Evoloni’s Guesthouse (see the 5 Best Guest Houses in Ha’apai).
 Fales have a double bed with double and single rates with shared bathroom facilities using cold (or sometimes even no) water… There’s also no electricity.
 But breakfast is included and you will have to cycle into town to get food at the Mariner’s Cafe, as there are no kitchen facilities.

 10. The Lolofutu Beach Barn

 An all-inclusive eight-day glamping experience in a remote piece of paradise is offered at The Lolofutu Beach Barn.
 Run by Whale Discoveries, The Lolofutu Beach Barn is a package holiday including accommodation in a safari tent kitted out with lighting, a double bed and a private deck with a rain cover.
-It’s a true off-the-grid experience where bathroom facilities are shared with cold showers and composting toilets.
-You’ll also get three healthy and sustainably-sourced meals a day and spend four of your days swimming with whales.
-We also list this in out 10 Best Accommodation in Ha’apai for Foodies.
+It’s a truly off-the-grid experience where bathroom facilities are shared with cold showers and composting toilets.
+You’ll also get three healthy and sustainably sourced meals a day and spend four of your days swimming with whales.
+We also list this in our 10 Best Accommodation in Ha’apai for Foodies.